 Q. What am I voting on?

-A: Unitholders are voting on the election of Trustees for the coming year and the appointment of auditors.
-Unitholders will also vote on the DU Plan Resolution and a non-binding Say-on-Pay Resolution, as set out in further detail herein.
+A: Unitholders are voting on the election of Trustees for the coming year, the appointment of auditors and a non-binding Say-on-Pay Resolution, as set out in further detail herein.

 Q: Who is entitled to vote?